sbt/sbt/README.md

 you the final `Resolution`, wrapped in the same `Monad` it was given input.
 This final `Resolution` has all the dependencies, including the transitive ones.

-The second module, `"com.github.alexarchambault" %% "coursier-cache" % "1.0.0-M10"`, is precisely in charge of fetching these input metadata.
+The second module, `"io.get-coursier" %% "coursier-cache" % "1.0.0-M11"`, is precisely in charge of fetching these input metadata.
 It uses `scalaz.concurrent.Task` as a `Monad` to wrap them.
 It also fetches artifacts (JARs, etc.).
 It caches all of these (metadata and artifacts) on disk, and validates checksums too.